 When my oldest child turned one, my husband Decker and I splurged on a play kitchen—we just couldn’t help ourselves.
 We spent hours assembling it and I went overboard buying beautiful crocheted and wooden fruits and vegetables.
 It was all so adorable: I imagined the food my son and I would “cook” and serve together in the kitchen and the hours and hours of make-believe play he'd get lost in.

-Fast forward a few years: my third child was now four.
-One day, Decker and I looked at that play kitchen and it dawned on us: none of our kids had really played with it.
+Fast forward a few years and my third child was now four.
+One day, Decker and I looked at that play kitchen and it dawned on us—none of our kids had really played with it.
 The worry crept in: maybe my kids aren’t into playing make-believe!
 Did I miss some essential part of nurturing their love of creative play?

 In chatting with parents at my kids’ Montessori school, I started to recognize how common it is for children with lots of exposure to a real-life kitchen to be less interested in the play version.
 Knowing how much time my kids had helped cook and prepare actual food, I took my finger off the panic button.

 Some simple child-safe tools can help your toddler get involved.
-Links to toddler kitchen tools below.
+You can find links to the toddler kitchen tools down below.